SimplGy/simplgy.github.io/README.md

-# Simple Guy / Eric Miller
+# Eric Miller, Simple Guy
-## I create web applications in Angular, Backbone, and more.
+### I create web applications in Angular, Backbone, and more.

 This is a repo for a personal/portfolio/blog website.
 It uses Jekyll.